Gov’t urged to allocate sufficient resources for communal irrigation

 CDPC noted that irrigation systems in the country are “inadequate and inefficient” preventing the achievement of food security in the Philippines, particularly rice sufficiency.
 The institution attributed this problem to the insufficient government policy and program for irrigation and the rice industry.

 As of 2018, irrigation facilities in the country only cover 61 percent or 1.92 million hectares of the estimated 3.13 million hectares irrigable land.
-National irrigation systems managed and maintained by NIA water 72 percent of the service areas.
-The remaining 28 percent is under communal irrigations ran by village or municipal irrigators associations, private irrigation systems and other government-assisted systems maintained by the community or local governments.
+National irrigation systems managed and maintained by NIA water 46 percent of the service areas.
+The remaining 54 percent are covered by communal irrigations ran by village or municipal irrigators associations, private irrigation systems and other government-assisted systems maintained by the community or local governments.

 CPDC is a consortium of non-government organizations in the Cordillera that started in 1986 working for the attainment of socio-economic self-reliance for the people of the region.
 Among its sustained programs in its service-communities is the improvement of communal irrigation systems.
 The institution introduced the utilization of high-density polyethylene pressure pipes in the construction of new systems and rehabilitation of old ones.
 This saves water from seepage in the case of earthen irrigation canals and will not induce soil erosion. # nordis.net